Parks and Trails

 The small park area overlooks the Kansas River and is maintained by the City of Lawrence with flowerbeds and park benches.

 Wells Park was donated in 1971 to Douglas County by William Wells.
 The park is open from 6:00 am to 10:00 pm.
 A picnic area with tables and shelter are available.
 Also on site is a small playground.
-An observation tower offering a great scenic view of the City of Lawrence is the park's main focal point.
+Two observation towers offering a great scenic view of the City of Lawrence are the park's main focal point.
+As well as an ADA-accessible look out called the Passerine Pavilion was added in 2021.